swiftingio/swiftingio.github.io/_posts/2023-01-06-Algorithms-Graphs-BFS-DFS.md

 	let children = root.children
 	for child in children {
 		if !visited.contains(child) {
-			dfs(child)
+			dfs(child, stack + child)
 		} else if child != previous {
-    		// here we can be sure that we don't have a cycle consists of two elements }
+    		// here we can be sure that we don't have a cycle consists of only two elements
+    		// and then we can print stack starting from child }
 	}
 }